nextthingco/docs/Gadget-docs/source/includes/_build.md

 # Build With Gadget

-Once you get our Blink Python script up and running you are ready to dive deeper.
-Here you will find examples to get you started with popular sensors and breakout boards as well as how to load and run custom code.
-Before completing any of the examples make sure to go through the Quickstart [LINK] guide to meet the requirements below.
+Once you get the "hello world" example up and running you are ready to dive deeper.
+There are two ways to build with Gadget.

+1. **Pull images**, including demos, from Docker Hub and deploy to hardware.
+See the Pull Images LINK section to learn about this process.

+2. **Build images** locally on a development computer.
+Use GadgetCLI to deploy and run containers on C.H.I.P.
+Pro and other Gadget supported hardware.
+See the Build Images Locally section LINK to learn more.

+Follow the two Blink tutorials and get familiar with the work flow.
+They each outline a different process.
+Both use Python and the CHIP_IO python library with a simple script that blinks an LED on pin 36, CSID0.

 ### Requirements